Certificate valid for

 Should the delegate fail the re-sit, they will need to attend the full course again.

-You will receive a CITB TWGATC Certificate valid for 5 years.
-It takes approximately 6-8 weeks for the CITB to issue certification.
+You will receive a CITB TWGATC digital PDF Certificate valid for 5 years.
+It takes approximately 5 working days for the CITB to issue certification.

 If delegates are to perform the functions of Temporary Works Co-ordinator or Temporary Works Supervisor in the future, then they should attend the Temporary Works Co-ordinator or Temporary Works Supervisor training courses.